sulir/runtimesearch/README.md

 [![Build status](https://github.com/sulir/runtimesearch/actions/workflows/build.yml/badge.svg)](https://github.com/sulir/runtimesearch/actions/workflows/build.yml)

-RuntimeSearch is a debugger extension which searches the given text in the values of all string expressions in a running program.
+RuntimeSearch is a debugger extension which searches the given text in the values of all string expressions in a running Java program.

 ## Usage